directvt/vtm/doc/settings.md

 Note.
 Placing an asterisk without any other nested elements (such as `<listitem*/>`) indicates the start of a new list of elements.
 This list will replace the existing one when merging the configuration.

-The following declarations have the same meaning
+The following declarations have the same meaning:

 ```xml
 <list>